 “I would give anything to get my hands on that limping Canadian b—-,” Klaus Barbie, the infamous Gestapo chief, reportedly grumbled to his henchmen.
 Despite his cruelest efforts, he never would.

 Virginia Hall wasn’t Canadian, but she did walk with a pronounced limp, the result of a freak hunting accident that required the amputation of her left leg below the knee.
-In its place was an ungainly seven-pound wooden prosthetic that she lovingly nicknamed Cuthbert.
+In its place was a seven-pound wooden prosthetic that she lovingly nicknamed Cuthbert.

 Hall was raised in Baltimore, Maryland by a wealthy and worldly family that put no limits on their daughter’s potential.
 Athletic, sharp and funny, she was voted “the most original in our class” in her high school yearbook.
 She began her college studies at Barnard and Radcliffe, but finished them in Paris and Vienna, becoming fluent in French, German and Italian, with a little Russian on the side.